Cleaning your M1 Garand Barrel and Gas System

 We find that the OTIS patch is normally good for three uses before being discarded.
 Each time the patch is used, flip it and insert the slotted tip into a new slot in the patch and add solvent.
 OTIS states that the patch is good for six uses but we find that three is all you will get before the patch becomes too dirty for further use.

 8After you have pulled two patches (3 times per patch) through the rifle, replace the slotted tip with the nylon bore brush.
-Apply a few drops of solvent to the brush and pull it through the barrel three times.
+Apply some solvent to the brush and pull it through the barrel three times.
 The brush is not needed after this step.
 Clean the brush to remove any fouling or contamination that may be left on it before putting it away.

-when only copper fouling remains, wait a minimum of 15 minutes before pulling a fresh wet patch through the barrel.
+when only copper fouling remains, wait for a few minutes before pulling a fresh wet patch through the barrel.
 Let the solvent do the work here.
 You do not need to scrub out the fouling.
 The chemical process is doing the hard work for you.

-11Finish cleaning the barrel by taking a clean patch and applying some Butch's Gun Oil to the patch.
+11Finish cleaning the barrel by taking a clean patch and applying some Gun Oil to the patch.
 Apply approximately six to eight drops to the patch and pull it through the barrel several times.
-The Butch's Gun oil will neutralize any solvent left in the barrel.
+The Gun oil will protect the metal surface of the barrel from corrosion.

 The Gas Cylinder: